 Dal Bafla or Bafla Bati is a famous food of western India.
 Bafla is a popular dish of Rajasthan and Madhya Pradesh.
 The origin of ‘bafla baati‘ is Malwa region in the Indian State of Madhya Pradesh.
 And these ghee (clarified butter) packed wheat dough balls ‘Bafla Bati’ are tremendously popular in both the above mentioned states.
 Since my parents belong to these two states, ‘Dal Baati and Dal Bafla’ were a frequent flyer at my home.

 By this time most of you have already known that I come from the beautiful pink-city of Jaipur — the capital city of the Indian state of Rajasthan.
 ‘Rajasthan’ which literally means “Land of Kings”. 🙂

 There is only one main difference between bati and bafla.
-For baati dough balls are baked directly in the oven.
+For baati dough balls can be baked directly in the oven or in the microwave oven.
 And for bafla baati, the dough balls are first boiled in the turmeric water and then baked.

 Like Dal Baati, the key to making this dish more and more delicious is the addition of ghee aka ‘clarified butter’.
 The more ghee you use in bafla baati, the more delectable they would come out.
 And by a lot, I do mean lots and lots of ghee.
 There is no substitute for ghee.
 If you are calorie conscious then you can surely add less ghee but please don’t really omit it entirely.
 Because ghee is the star ingredient here.